 Find it at 18 Washington Square.

-14. Other spooktacular sites to check out in Salem.
+13. Other spooktacular sites to check out in Salem

 Witchy Salem offers plenty of other sites to explore including the Salem Witch Museum, Salem’s Wax Museum and Witch Village, the Salem Maritime Historical Site–the U.S.’ oldest historic site–and the Witch Dungeon Museum which has a plaque in commemoration of ‘The With Gaol.’
 The original ‘gaol’ or jail was located on Federal Street, two blocks from the Witch Dungeon Museum.

 There’s so much to do in Salem that a day trip is hardly enough.
-Consider an overnight stay at Salem’s Hocus Pocus 2 cottage!
+Consider an overnight stay at a haunted cottage!